tkhamez/neucore-discord-plugin/README.md

 - On your server go to Settings -> Roles and drag the role of the bot above the roles it will be managing.
 Also, drag the bot role over any role that has a member you want the bot to set the nickname for.
-- If you are using the bot to manage channel membership, add the bot or its role to the channels from the "Channel" configuration and give it the "View Channel" permission for each of those channels.
+- If you are using the bot to manage channel membership, add the bot or its role to the channels from the "Channel" configuration and grant it the "View Channel" permission for each of those channels.
+For voice channels, also grant the "Manage permissions" and "Connect" permissions.

 ## Install